SergeBala/Philosophers-42/README.md

 ### Code Structure:

-—src/: Contains the source code files
+* src/: Contains the source code files
-—Makefile: Build instructions for compiling and running the programs.
+* Makefile: Build instructions for compiling and running the programs.
-—README.md: This file (you are currently reading it!)
+* README.md: This file (you are currently reading it!)

 ### Project Requirements: